praveenjatta/deckofcards/README.md

 ### <a name="2-3"></a>TC_03
 Draw a Card from the Deck of Cards and Validate the Remaining cards

-i) Validate the Success Status & Shuffle Status
+i) Draw one card and Validate the remaining cards

-ii) Get the deckid & Total cards to print

-iii) Shuffle the Cards and Validate the Shuffle Status
+ii) Draw two cards again from the same deck and Validate the remaining cards

-iv) Validate all the Cards in the Deck